Vanderbilt-GameDev-2025/Assignment_2_Christian_Caamano/README.md

 To run the demo, perform the following steps:
 1. Clone this repository to your device.
-2. In a new terminal, cd to the root directory of the repository (Assignment_2_Christian_Caamano).
-3. Run the command "git clone -b 4.3 https://github.com/godotengine/godot-cpp".
-4. Cd into "godot-cpp" and run the command "git submodule update --init"
-5. Cd back to "Assignment_2_Christian_Caamano" and run the command "scons platform=macos".
-6. Open Godot, click "Import" and open the folder named "Proximity_Optimization".
+2. Open Godot, click "Import" and open the folder in this repository named "Proximity_Optimization".
-7. Open this project in the editor and click play.
+3. Open this project in the editor and click play.
 Use WASD to move, spacebar to jump, and mouse to look around.